Triba14/esercizi_informatica/README.md

-repo which contains the first exercises in c language
+Repo which contains the first exercises in c language